 We will learn to listen to nature.
 Or we will become extinct, and we will deserve it.
 Paul Kingsnorth

 Of course, there are bats the world over.
-But the ones we can help (aside from never eating food at live markets if abroad, if you eat meat) are the ones native to England.
+But most bats are native to our gardens.
 They are endangered, as like bees, they depend on pollination to survive, and loss of habitat and other issues are also grave concerns.
 So let’s learn a bit about bats.
 And finish with batty experts, who can help you set up a bat house, and rescue bats.

 Trust in your senses.
 Don’t be afraid of the dark.
 Get a grip.
 Enjoy the nightlife.
 Advice from a Bat (courtesy of Your True Nature)